mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Sneaking makes the subject less audible to normal hearing (including augmented hearing).
 The subject moves in silence, making less or no noise.
 Things not directly touched by the subject can still make noise, so a character under a Sneaking spell would make no noise knocking on a door, but the door would make noise hitting the floor or wall if it was kicked in.

 Anyone who might hear the subject must first successfully resist the spell.
-Simply make one Spellcasting Test and use the result scored as the TN for anyone that resists at a later point.
+Simply make one Spellcasting Test and use the result scored as the Threshold for anyone that resists at a later point.
 Even if the spell is resisted, the subject might remain unnoticed if she wins a Shadowing or Infiltration Test.

 ### Manipulation Spells

 Manipulation spells control, animate, or transform matter and energy.
-Many Manipulation spells have a TN; this is the number of Spellcasting + Magic hits required for the spell to function.
+Many Manipulation spells have a Threshold; this is the number of Spellcasting + Magic hits required for the spell to function.
 Mental Manipulations affect the mind, Physical Manipulations affect physical forms, and Environmental Manipulations affect conditions such as